top of page

 For photographers in particular, it is also an ideal place to capture the serenity and cultural richness of Japan.
 Here are some details about its characteristics, temple, shrine, and cultural significance.

 Chikubu is a small island, measuring about 2 kilometers in circumference.
 It is renowned for its natural beauty, with dense vegetation and a peaceful setting.
-It is primarily home to places of worship and sacred sites.
-However, unlike Okishima Island, also located on Lake Biwa, this island is not inhabited.
+It is primarily home to places of worship and sacred sites in both Shintoism and Buddhism.
+However, unlike Okishima Island, the second important island on Lake Biwa, Chikubu is not inhabited.

 Temples and Shrines